ABB: Rolling stock manufacturing

-Electric roads

-ABB announced in 2021 that it is involved in the construction of the first permanent electric road that powers private vehicles and commercial vehicles such as trucks and buses.
+Legacy brands

+Bailey Controls

+Founded in 1916 by Ervin G. Bailey, Bailey Controls developed the world's first steam boiler meter before becoming an industry leader in control and instrumentation of automated processes.
+In 1989 the company merged with the Italian Elsag Group which also produced automation control and instrumentation devices.
+Elsag Bailey Process Automation would be acquired by ABB in 1999.

+Fischer & Porter

+The Fischer & Porter Company was founded in 1937 being an industry leader in process instrumentation producing an industry-leading range of flow measurement products, along with devices to measure, indicate, and control other process variables including pressure (most famously the Fisher-Porter tube), temperature, level, and more.
+In 1994 Fischer & Porter was acquired by Elsag Bailey Process Automation, which in turn was acquired by ABB in 1999.

 Management

+During September 2013, Ulrich Spiesshofer was named ABB's CEO, succeeding Joe Hogan.

 In August 2019, ABB announced industrial veteran Björn Rosengren would take over as CEO starting March 2020.
-Rosengren was then serving as chief executive officer of Swedish mining-equipment giant Sandvik AB.
+Rosengren was then serving as CEO of Swedish mining-equipment giant Sandvik.
 In the meantime, ABB Chairman Peter Voser was appointed interim CEO on 17 April 2019, succeeding Ulrich Spiesshofer, who stepped down after five-and-a-half years.
 Voser was elected chairman of the board of directors in April 2015 and succeeded Hubertus von Grünberg, who had been chairman since May 2007.
 Jürgen Dormann was chairman from 2002 to 2007, and Percy Barnevik from 1999 to 2002.

-Primary investors
+Ownership

 The largest single stake in the firm is held by the Swedish investment company Investor AB, controlled by the Wallenberg family, which holds 12.9%.
 Activist investor Cevian also holds a large stake in the company.